Working Paper

 Manufacturing Business Outlook Survey

-Monthly survey of manufacturers in the Third District
+A monthly survey of manufacturers in the Third Federal Reserve District

 Nonmanufacturing Business Outlook Survey

-Monthly survey of nonmanufacturing businesses in the Third District
+Monthly survey of nonmanufacturing firms in the Third Federal Reserve District

 State Coincident Indexes